Study Materials Science

 In the future, ever faster chips will require semiconductors based on GaAs, GaN or carbon nanotubes, for example, whose production and diagnostics will lead to constantly new challenges.
 Help us to solve them!

-Materials science can be studied at the TU Dresden with two different degrees: Bachelor or Diploma.
-While the bachelor's degree after 3 years is intended for faster entry into a profession or the connection of a master's degree at other universities, the diploma program offers the proven and internationally recognized degree after a standard period of study of 5 years.
-The equivalence between the diploma and a master's degree is confirmed by the "Diploma Supplement" at the end of the program.
+Material Science can be studied at the TU Dresden with two different degrees: Bachelor or Diplom.
+While the Bachelor's degree after 3 years is intended for a quicker career entry or the connection of a Master's degree at other universities, the Diplom course offers the proven and internationally recognized degree after a standard period of study of 5 years.
+The equivalence between the Diplom and a Master's degree is confirmed by the "Diploma Supplement" at the end of the course.

 Ablauf des Bachelorstudiums